openvnf/kube-vxlan-controller/README.md

 * have a `vxlan: "true"` label
 * have a `vxlan.travelping.com/names: <VXLAN name list>` annotation
+* run a Kube VXLAN Controller Initialisation Agent with the security context "NET_ADMIN" capability
 * run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.